Christian metal: Background: Heavy metal music and Christianity

 The term 'heavy metal', as it was used by Lester Bangs and Dave Marsh at Creem, referred to a sound best exemplified by albums such as Led Zeppelin's Led Zeppelin II, Deep Purple's Deep Purple in Rock, and Black Sabbath's Paranoid.
 An examination of some of the lyrics from bands such as these show a lack of any explicitly negative themes.
 Led Zeppelin's "Whole Lotta Love" could just as well be a conversation between husband and wife, as not.
 Black Sabbath's "Electric Funeral" exactly parallels the blood red moon of the Book of Revelation by John of Patmos, while their "Hand of Doom" describes the ravages of drug abuse.
 Ozzy Osbourne could be heard preaching to his audience in the earlier song, "Children of the Grave": "Tell the world that love is still alive you must be brave; or the children of today are children of the grave."
 Later, in the song "In My Time of Dying", Robert Plant even pleaded to Jesus: "Meet me Jesus, meet me; Meet me in the middle of the air; if my wings should fail me Lord, please meet me with another pair."
 Perhaps not overtly Christian, but songs such as these exhibited similar themes.
 Early heavy metal fans were viewed by the populace as a counterculture, just as the fans of rock and roll, in general, were.
 Early heavy metal lyrics and themes were often accused of challenging Christian values, and as the genre grew, some bands actually did.

 Among the early bands who were accused of adding negative connotations to the term was Black Sabbath.
-Their and other early bands' profligate use and combination of black, occult, tattoo/piercings, and other features in stage- and album-styling; repeated musical features like distorted guitar-filters, open/power chords, riffs (including chords with roots a tritone apart); and moody explorations of diverse spiritual themes (including the social connections of metal-enthusiasts) led to a range of responses, from intense-fandom/identification, widespread patronage for at least the most well-known albums and bands, and polarizing criticism.
+Their and other early bands' profligate use and combination of dark, occult themes, tattoos and piercings, and other features in stage- and album-styling; repeated musical features like distorted guitar-filters, open/power chords, riffs (including chords with roots a tritone apart); and moody explorations of diverse spiritual themes (including the social connections of metal-enthusiasts) led to a range of responses, from intense fandom and identification, widespread patronage for at least the most well-known albums and bands, and polarizing criticism.